Mythili-Velivelli/BlogSpot/README.md

 # BlogCraft 📝

-A simple blogging app enabling users to create, edit, and delete blog posts.
+A simple blogging app enabling users to create, edit, and delete blog posts.These blog posts persist and can be retrieved anytime with the help of database.

 ## Features